If you've clicked through to this page, it's likely you're either:

-When you're grieving there may come a time when you want to say OK, alright, I'm done.
-Enough is enough with this grief.
-I want to put it down.
-It's too heavy for me to carry any more.
+When you're grieving there may come a time when you want to say OK, alright.
+I need help.
+Enough is enough.
+I want to stop feeling like I do, and I can't do that by myself.
+This grief is too much for me to carry alone any more.

 Maybe that's where you are now.
-And maybe that's making you frightened, or angry, or perhaps you're running on empty, feeling nothing.
+And maybe that's making you feel frightened, or angry, or crazy, or perhaps you're running on empty, feeling nothing.

 There is no official recipe stipulating the exact ingredients for grief.
-And just like we don't fully understand what is involved until we experience it, neither do we know how long it takes, before we can say we're through the worst of it.
+And just like we don't fully understand what is involved until we experience it, neither do we know how long it takes, before we can say we're through the most intense period of it.

-That's why talking with someone who fully understands, and is professionally trained can be very useful.
+That's why talking with someone who fully understands, and is professionally trained can be very useful and reassuring.

 How we experience grief is unique.